 - Education and support

 - Psychiatric services

 There are various programming options available based on each client’s individual needs.

-Our residential treatment program offers therapeutic services in a 24/7 supervised setting for youth with acute needs, utilizing a combination of therapeutic, psychiatric and medical services.
-This highly structured environment offers much needed calm from the storm of self-injury, with numerous therapeutic activities and groups, recreation, and opportunities to practice learned skills in a safe environment.
+Our residential treatment program offers therapeutic services in a 24/7 supervised setting for youth with acute needs, using a combination of therapeutic, psychiatric, medical and milieu services.
+This highly structured environment offers numerous therapeutic activities and groups, recreation, and opportunities to practice learned skills in a safe environment.

 This program includes individual and group therapy, and therapeutic milieu activities for 6-9 hours per week during the late afternoon and evening.
 Clinicians and staff provide initial orientation and commitment to program components, identify and address barriers to comprehensive treatment, and collaborate with existing community treatment providers and school personnel.
-Ten hours of group therapy each week focuses on dialectical behavior therapy skills building, strengthening and generalization via empirically supported therapeutic learning activities.
+Each week, group therapy and milieu groups focus on dialectical behavior therapy skills building, strengthening and generalization via empirically supported therapeutic learning activities.
 Individual and family therapy occur weekly to support skills training and enhance family relationships and communication.

 Community Counseling Services

 Community-based individual and family therapeutic programming is scheduled for three hours per week.
 Transportation to and from the program can be provided within a negotiated radius if transportation is not provided by family or health plan.